anushaladha04/soundscape/README.md

 - **Event Discovery**: Browse upcoming concerts and music events in Los Angeles with search and genre filtering
 - **Personalized Recommendations**: Get event recommendations tailored to your music genre preferences
+- **Community Posts**: Submit and discover user-verified music events shared by the community with voting system
 - **Bookmarks**: Save events you're interested in for easy access later
 - **User Authentication**: Secure login/signup with JWT tokens, Google OAuth, and password reset via email
 - **Genre Preferences**: Set and update your favorite music genres to improve recommendations